cityos-work/cityos-dev/pages/roadmap.md

 - [ ] **The Prototype** (v0.0.1)

-    _A prototype of the CityOS ecosystem for each layers: the digital city [IM.CITY], the virtual city [UR.CITY]._
+    _A prototype of the CityOS ecosystem for each layer:_
+  - [IM.CITY] - the digital city
+  - [UR.CITY] - the virtual city

 - [ ] **The MVP** (v0.1.0)

-    _The minimum viable product for the CityOS ecosystem for each layers: the digital city [IM.CITY], the virtual city [UR.CITY]._
+    _The minimum viable product for the CityOS ecosystem for each layer:_
+  - [IM.CITY] - the digital city
+  - [UR.CITY] - the virtual city

 - [ ] **V1**

-    _The first version of the CityOS ecosystem for each layers: the digital city [IM.CITY], the virtual city [UR.CITY]._
+    _The first version of the CityOS ecosystem for each layer:_
+  - [IM.CITY] - the digital city
+  - [UR.CITY] - the virtual city

 [IM.CITY]: https://im.city "The Digital City"